amershah1803/Superstore-Analysis/README.md

 This project analyzes the **Superstore dataset** to understand sales performance, profitability, customer behavior, product performance, regional trends, shipping, discounts, and potential sources of profit loss.

-The analysis combines **Python, Pandas, SQLite, SQL, and Matplotlib** to move from data cleaning and exploratory analysis to deeper investigation of business anomalies.
+The analysis combines **Python, Pandas, SQLite, SQL, Power BI and Matplotlib** to move from data cleaning and exploratory analysis to deeper investigation of business anomalies.

 A key focus of the project was not only identifying where sales were high, but understanding **where high sales were not translating into high profit — and why**.